-Hospital Administrator, Candace Fenske, retired in 2018.
+Hospital Administrator/CEO, Candace Fenske, retired in 2018.
 Jeff J. Mengenhausen was hired to replace her.

 Madelia Community Hospital & Clinic expanded service to Lake Crystal with the addition of the Lake Crystal Pharmacy in the summer of 2020.
 In August of 2020 the Madelia Community Hospital & Clinic took over the Mankato Clinic office in Lake Crystal, establishing the Lake Crystal Clinic.

 In April of 2021, Madelia Community Hospital & Clinic legally changed its name to Madelia Health.